Michael Flynn Expected To Plead Guilty To Lying To FBI

 Several veteran lawyers on the special counsel team have a history of approaching lower-level figures, including relatives of their targets, to build bigger cases against corporate executives or mob figures.

-After prosecutors unveiled charges against Manafort and Gates Oct.
-30, the White House distanced itself from them, pointing out the bulk of their alleged offenses predated the presidential campaign.
+After prosecutors unveiled charges against Manafort and Gates on Oct.
+30, the White House distanced itself from them, pointing out that the bulk of their alleged offenses predated the presidential campaign.

 But putting distance between Trump and Flynn may be more of a challenge, as the president repeatedly praised Flynn for his service and loyalty, even after he left the White House this year.